A woman with a contemplative expression sits in front of a laptop and stares into the distance.

 Credit card debt relief programs can provide much-needed financial assistance.
 But it’s important to choose one that best meets your needs.
 When determining which program is right for you, consider the following questions:

-• Terms - Are you comfortable with the terms associated with the debt relief program, e.g., the repayment length?
+• Terms: Are you comfortable with the terms associated with the debt relief program?
+(Consider, for example, the repayment period.)

 Next steps